Photo: Streetflash/Shutterstock

 Photo: Delpixel/Shutterstock

 The absolute best thing to do in Finland during the winter is to chase the northern lights.
-In northern Lapland, the aurora borealis is visible more than half the time, provided it’s a clear night, between September and March.
-In Southern Finland, it’s only visible about 10-20 nights a year.
+In northern Lapland, the aurora borealis is visible more than half the time between September and March, provided it’s a clear night.
+In southern Finland, it’s visible only about 10–20 nights a year.
 So head north if the night sky looks clear and starry, because you probably have a good chance of seeing Mother Nature’s most colorful show (well, one of them).

-But there’s so much more this beautiful country has to offer, such as visiting the Kiasma Museum of Contemporary Art, strolling around the central market, eating traditional dishes like karjalanpiirakka pie and salted herring, and taking in the sights at the harbor on the Baltic Sea.
+But there’s so much more this beautiful country has to offer, such as visiting the Kiasma Museum of Contemporary Art, strolling around the central market, eating traditional dishes like karjalanpiirakka (a rye-crusted rice pie) and salted herring, and taking in the sights at the harbor on the Baltic Sea.

 Discover Matador